-Monitoring during 2022 was undertaken at locations in Oban and Helensburgh.
+Monitoring during 2023 was undertaken at locations in Oban and Helensburgh.
 There is relatively high local traffic flow through these towns and the building heights and layout provide a topography which could concentrate ambient pollution levels.
 In Helensburgh monitoring confirmed that levels of atmospheric NO2 continue to be well below the air quality objective.
-In Oban staffing issues affected monitoring activity which led to insufficient data being collected.
+In Oban resourcing issues affected monitoring activity which led to insufficient data being collected.
 However previous monitoring has shown decreasing concentrations at all 3 Oban monitoring locations over the last 15 years, well below the air quality objective.
 There is no indication that circumstances during 2022, in terms of vehicle emissions, will have changed sufficiently to alter this trend in Oban.
-Resolution of staffing issues will ensure monitoring in Oban will continue through 2023.
+Resolution of staffing issues will ensure monitoring in Oban will continue through 2024.
+In Oban there was also evidence of tampering at monitoring locations and it is proposed that an appraisal of options to mitigate this will be carried out.